Fall is here and I have the perfect savory southwest quinoa salad to enjoy this autumn! Great for serving as a side dish, or the main!

 Let’s Make the Quinoa

-If you’ve visited my blog before, you know that I’m a big fan of adding quinoa to salad recipes!
-Quinoa is such a powerful grain and very versatile.
-You can prepare your quinoa to be boiled to a fluffy texture, ground up to make flour, or rolled into flakes.
-As well, it’s gluten-free and has many health benefits!
-Some of these positive impacts include:
+If you've visited my blog before, you know I love adding quinoa to salad recipes!
+Quinoa is a powerful, versatile grain that can be boiled, ground into flour, or rolled into flakes.
+It's gluten-free and offers numerous health benefits, including:

-- Nutrient Dense: Just one cup of cooked quinoa equates to 8 grams of protein, 4 grams of fat, and 5 grams of fiber!
+Nutrient Dense: One cup of cooked quinoa contains 8 grams of protein, 4 grams of fat, and 5 grams of fiber.

 Putting Together The Salad

-While your vegetables are baking in the oven, we have time to prepare the salad base.
-Grab a large salad bowl and add the following: arugula, halved cherry tomatoes, black beans, pepita seeds, red onion, avocado, and cilantro.
-You’ll also add the cooked quinoa once it has cooled and the zucchini if you choose to use it raw.
+While the vegetables are baking, prepare the salad base in a large bowl by adding arugula, halved cherry tomatoes, black beans, pepita seeds, red onion, avocado, and cilantro.
+Once cooled, add the cooked quinoa and raw zucchini if desired.

 A Quick Little Salad Dressing